wix/Detox/docs/Guide.ParallelTestExecution.md

 `$LOCALAPPDATA/data/Detox/device.registry.state.lock`<br>
 or<br>
 `$USERPROFILE/Application Data/Detox/device.registry.state.lock`

+The lock file location can be overridden using the DETOX_DEVICE_LOCK_FILE_PATH environment variable.

 #### Device creation
 While running with multiple workers, Detox might not have an available simulator for every worker.